teancom/codex/aws.md

  - $.meta.cf.ccdb.host: What hostname/IP is the ccdb available at?
  - $.meta.cf.ccdb.pass: Specify the password of the ccdb user
  - $.meta.cf.ccdb.user: Specify the user to connect to the ccdb
+ - $.meta.cf.diegodb.host: What hostname/IP is the diegodb available at?
+ - $.meta.cf.diegodb.pass: Specify the password of the diegodb user
+ - $.meta.cf.diegodb.user: Specify the user to connect to the diegodb
  - $.meta.cf.uaadb.host: What hostname/IP is the uaadb available at?
  - $.meta.cf.uaadb.pass: Specify the password of the uaadb user
  - $.meta.cf.uaadb.user: Specify the user to connect to the uaadb